hyperledger/besu-docs/docs/public-networks/concepts/network-and-chain-id.md

 :::info

-The following networks and testnets are deprecated: ETC Classic, Holesky, Kiln, Mordor, Ropsten, and Rinkeby.
+The following networks and testnets are deprecated: ETC Classic, Mordor, and Holesky.

 :::